How to Prevent Cervical Cancer or Find It Early

-- Women over age 65 who have had regular screenings with normal results should not be screened for cervical cancer.
+- Women over age 65 who have had regular screenings in the previous 10 years with normal results should stop screening for cervical cancer.
 Women who have been diagnosed with cervical cancer or pre-cancer should continue to be screened according to the recommendations of their doctor.

 - Women who have had the HPV vaccine should still follow the screening recommendations for their age group.

 - Women who are at high risk for cervical cancer may need to be screened more often.
 Women at high risk might include those with HIV infection, organ transplant, or exposure to the drug DES.
-They should talk with their doctor or nurse.
+They should talk with their health care team.

 The American Cancer Society no longer recommends that women get a Pap test every year, because it generally takes much longer than that, 10 to 20 years, for cervical cancer to develop and overly frequent screening could lead to procedures that are not needed.